 - In order to preserve the wildlife and plant life here, dogs unfortunately are not permitted in the park.
 There is a nearby dog park for furry friends.

 - After rain storms, trails are closed until the mud can dry out.
 Hiking on wet trails damages the landscape for all to enjoy.
-This drying out process usually takes 3 or more days.
+This drying out process usually takes about 3 days.

 - Check out the park in April or early May to see the yellow mustard plants in full bloom.
 Some will grow even taller than you and is quite an Instagram worthy photo to capture!